 For direct teaching and distance learning, fees are payable at the start of each academic year.
-If a student wishes to withdraw part way through an academic year, the individual module fee for any modules undertaken in that year would be applicable at the individual module rate for that year.
+If a student wishes to withdraw part way through an academic year, a fee refund will be made on a prop rata basis.

 If a student withdraws mid-module, the full module fee applies.